Editor’s Note: This post was originally published in July 2020. Updated in October 2021.

-So if you’ve been wondering what is nano brows vs microblading, PMUHub gives you a detailed comparison!
+So if you’ve been wondering what the difference is between nanoblading vs microblading, PMUHub gives you a detailed comparison!

 Want to find out more about nano brows?
 Follow the links:

-Generally, the results of microblading last up to 18 months and can be prolonged with touch ups and proper aftercare, which implies avoiding sunlight, exfoliation, and skincare products which contain particularly aggressive ingredients like glycolic acid.
+Generally, the results of microblading last up to 18 months and can be prolonged with touch ups and proper aftercare, which implies avoiding sunlight, exfoliation, and skincare products which contain particularly aggressive ingredients like retinol and acids.

 Microblading also fades significantly faster on oily skin.